Dominion Lands Act

 In 1871, the Government of Canada entered into Treaty 1 and Treaty 2 to obtain the consent of the Indigenous nations from the territories set out respectively in each Treaty.
 The Treaties provided for the taking up of lands "for immigration and settlement".
 In order to settle the area, Canada invited mass emigration by European and American pioneers, and by settlers from eastern Canada.
-It echoed the American homestead system by offering ownership of 160 acres of land free (except for a small registration fee) to any man over 18 or any woman heading a household.
-They did not need to be British subjects, but had to live on the plot and improve it.
+The act echoed the American homestead system by offering ownership of 160 acres of land free (except for a small registration fee) to any man over 18 or any woman heading a household.
+They did not need to be British subjects in the early versions of the act, but had to live on the plot and improve it.

 Application

 Britain had taken possession of lands in western Canada in the form of Rupert's Land, which was then transferred to Canada after Confederation.
 Canada established the province of Manitoba and the Northwest Territories.
 Additionally, some land was set aside for the national railway and some land remained under the control of the Hudson's Bay Company, leaving the rest as public lands, to be negotiated with the Indigenous peoples.
 From 1871 onwards, the Government of Canada negotiated the Numbered Treaties on behalf of the Crown with the First Nations of western Canada to extinguish aboriginal title, establish reserves and establish federal obligations such as education and health care in exchange for lands to settle.
 Today, there are concerns by the First Nations of western Canada that the Numbered Treaties did not cover all title issues.
 The First Nations assert they were not only not fairly compensated for their lands, but that only the lands taken up for immigration and settlement were covered in the treaties and that other lands and natural resources were not covered.

 Canada passed the Dominion Lands Act in 1872 to encourage settlement.
-The Act was applied to the province of Manitoba and to the Northwest Territories.
-Upon the creation of the provinces of Saskatchewan and Alberta from the Northwest Territories, the Act continued to apply to them.
+The act was applied to the province of Manitoba and to the Northwest Territories.
+Upon the creation of the provinces of Saskatchewan and Alberta from the Northwest Territories, the act continued to apply to them.
 It was also extended to the Peace River Block of British Columbia.
+In 1876, the act was amended to prohibit single women from claiming a homestead, except those classified as the head of a household, which effectively limited female participation to widows with dependent children; this contrasted with the United States, where single women were permitted to homestead.
 In 1930, the federal government agreed to transfer control over the public lands and natural resources to the prairie provinces by means of the Natural Resources Acts.
 From that point onwards, the Dominion Lands Act only applied in the North-West Territories.